mburleigh/talks/README.md

-These are my presentations from TechBash 2023 on ???.
+These are my presentations from TechBash 2023 at Kalahari Resorts (Pocono Manor, PA), 11/7-11.